rspamd/rspamd.com/doc/tutorials/writing_rules.md

 3. Post-filters - run after all checks
 4. Idempotent filters - performs statistical checks and are NOT allowed to change scan result in any way

-The most common type of rules are generic filters.
-Each filter is basically a callback that is executed by Rspamd at some time, along with an optional symbol name associated with this callback.
-In general, there are three options to register symbols:
+The most common type of rule is the generic filter.
+Essentially, a filter is a callback that is executed by Rspamd at a specific time, along with an optional symbol name associated with the callback.
+There are three options for registering symbols:

-* register callback and associated symbol
+* Register a callback and an associated symbol
-* register just a plain callback (symbol is not expected to be inserted to result)
+* Register just a plain callback (the symbol is not expected to be inserted into the result)
-* register symbol with no callback (*virtual* symbol) and an associated callback rule
+* Register a virtual symbol with no callback, but with an associated callback rule

-The last option is useful when you have a single callback but with different possible results; for example `SYMBOL_ALLOW` or `SYMBOL_DENY`.
+The last option is useful when you have a single callback with different possible results, such as SYMBOL_ALLOW or SYMBOL_DENY.
 Filters are registered using the following method:

 ~~~lua
 rspamd_config:register_symbol{